JoeKun/freebsd-configuration/documentation/freebsd/freebsd-supermicro.md

 If you intend to use NVMe M.2 drives in a PCIe 4.0 Expansion Card Adapter as noted above, you will need to setup the relevant PCIe slot with PCIe bifurcation, following [these instructions](https://forums.servethehome.com/index.php?threads/supermicro-x11-s-d-px-bifurcation.22598/#post-210803).

-Look for the motherboard's block diagram in the user manual.
+Look for the motherboard’s block diagram in the user manual.

 In this specific scenario, assuming you insert the add-in card in slot 6 of the X12SPi-TF motherboard, then you need to configure PCIe output *IOU0 (IIO PCIe Port 1)* for PCIe bifurcation.